 - By what methods does your company communicate to its employee’s information that directly affects job execution?

-- How would you describe your company’s primary or preferred communication i.e., email, Skype, IM, phone?
+- How would you describe your company’s primary or preferred communication, i.e., email, instant messaging, videoconference, phone?

-Take the lead, meet with your team to share these simple communication tips:
+Take the lead, meet with your team, and share these four simple tips:

 - Schedule a direct face-to-face conversation whenever you have difficult information to convey or tasks that generate many questions.

-- Reserve texting for a quick question or answer for example, “what time is the sales meeting?” without need for further explanation.
+- Reserve texting for a quick question or answer, for example, “what time is the sales meeting?” without the need for further explanation.